Oscar Pettiford

-Oscar Pettiford (September 30, 1922 – September 8, 1960) was an American jazz double bassist, cellist and composer.
+Oscar Pettiford (September 30, 1922 – September 8, 1960) was an American jazz double bassist and composer.
 He was one of the earliest musicians to work in the bebop idiom.

-Biography
+Jazz bassist Christian McBride called Pettiford "probably the most important bass player of that bebop generation in terms of creating new language for the bass."

+Early life

 Pettiford was born in Okmulgee, Oklahoma, United States.
-His mother was Choctaw, and his father Harry "Doc" Pettiford was half Cherokee and half African American.
+His mother identified as being of Choctaw descent, and his father Harry "Doc" Pettiford identified as half Cherokee and half African-American.

-He grew up playing in the family band in which he sang and danced before switching to piano at the age of 12, then to double bass when he was 14.
-He is quoted as saying he did not like the way people were playing the bass, so he developed his own way of playing it.
-Despite being admired by the likes of Milt Hinton at the age of 14, he gave up in 1941 as he did not believe he could make a living.
+He grew up playing in the family band, in which he sang and danced before switching to piano at the age of 12, then to double bass when he was 14.
+Jamela Pettiford, a singer in St. Paul, Minnesota, and a descendant of the Pettiford family, told Minnesota Public Radio in 2022 that the Pettiford family band traveled itinerantly for a time as road musicians before settling in north Minneapolis.

+Pettiford is quoted as saying that he did not like the way people were playing the bass, so he developed his own way of playing it.
+Despite being admired by the likes of Milt Hinton at the age of 14, he gave up in 1941 because he did not believe he could make a living.
 Five months later, he once again met Hinton, who persuaded him to return to music.

+Career

-In 1942, he joined the Charlie Barnet band and in 1943 gained wider public attention after recording with Coleman Hawkins on his "The Man I Love".
+In 1942, Pettiford joined the Charlie Barnet band and in 1943 gained wider public attention after recording with Coleman Hawkins on his "The Man I Love".
 Pettiford also recorded with Earl Hines and Ben Webster around this time.
-After he moved to New York, he was one of the musicians (together with Dizzy Gillespie, Thelonious Monk, Kenny Clarke) who in the early 1940s jammed at Minton's Playhouse, where the music style developed that later was called bebop.
-He and Dizzy Gillespie led a bop group in 1943.
+After he moved to New York, he was one of the musicians (together with Dizzy Gillespie, Thelonious Monk, Kenny Clarke) who in the early 1940s jammed at Minton's Playhouse, where the music style developed that was later called bebop.
+Pettiford and Dizzy Gillespie led a bop group in 1943.
 In 1945, Pettiford went with Hawkins to California, where he appeared in The Crimson Canary, a mystery movie known for its jazz soundtrack, which also featured Josh White.
 He then worked with Duke Ellington from 1945 to 1948 and for Woody Herman in 1949, before working mainly as a leader in the 1950s.

-As a leader he inadvertently discovered Cannonball Adderley.
+As a leader, he inadvertently discovered Cannonball Adderley.
 After one of his musicians had tricked him into letting Adderley, an unknown music teacher, onto the stand, he had Adderley solo on a demanding piece, on which Adderley performed impressively.